 The PCV (Table 2) and total RBC count (Table 2) also did not vary significantly between treatment and control groups.
-Again it may be maintained here that these blood indices are dependent on the supply of some nutrients like iron, copper, cobalt and folic acid (Aiello andMays1998 and cannot be increased (Schalm, 1965).
+Again it may be maintained here that these blood indices are dependent on the supply of some nutrients like iron, copper, cobalt and folic acid (Aiello and be increased 9Schalm 1965).
 From the assessment of Hb and PCV it appeared that all the animals had some degrees of anemia.
 The gastrointestinal parasites suck blood and nutrition producing anemia (Smith, 1994).
 Probably for these effects of parasites, the anemia developed in all these animals.

-The total WBC and DLC of both treatment and control groups were within the normal range (Schalm, 1965) which indicate that gastrointestinal parasites exert little dyscrasiatic effects on these parameters.
+The total WBC DLC of both treatment and control groups were within the normal range (Schalm 1965) which indicate that gastrointestinal parasites exert little dyscrasiatic effects on these parameters.